dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

       someone who could not be controlled by desire or attachment
     - "trackless, he has destroyed Mara's vision..."
       - footsteps (Kino ep.
 3)

-  - wisely, they act today with the possibilities of tomorrow in mind: they conserve their potential energies to maximize any potential transformation they may need in the future
-    - this is usually (...always?) best done by minimizing your informational footprint.

 - when (many people together) become fluid by abandoning attachment to attainment and control,